 Built on over 100 small islands, Venice is home to more beautiful canals, Gothic Palaces, Basilicas and impressive architecture than just about any other European City.

-You’ll be staying right on the water’s edge in the city centre of Venice in the fabulous Generator Venice, a funky and hip converted 18th century library with an amazing view of the city and plenty of other like-minded travellers to socialize with.
+We will be staying at the Generator Hostel right on the water’s edge in the city centre of Venice.
+This smartly converted 18th century public library comes with amazing views of the city and plenty of other like-minded travellers to socialize with.

 While in Venice we will be discussing the issue of climate change and the impending threat to Venice as sea-levels rise.
 You will have the opportunity to compare the Venetian approach to the issue as compared to other European cities you’ve visited on the program.